alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

   --i-data path/to/where/file/was/saved/file-name.qza \
   --o-visualization path/to/where/file/will/be/saved/file-name.qzv
 ```
-See paired-end section for next steps using the Qiime2 visualization file (.qzv)
+See paired-end section for next steps using the QIIME 2 visualization file (.qzv)
 <br><br>If running multiple tests on the same set of sequences, single end and paired-end outputs should have identical parameters.
 <br>
 ## STEP 4: DADA2 - Trimming, Merging, Denoising, and Feature Calling of Sequences